RDStrauss/2D-SEP-model/README.md

 ## 14_aug_2010_benchmark

 We benchmark directly with the 3D SDE results of *Droge et al. [2016]* for a specific event (14 Aug 2010 event) using the same input parameters.
-This comparison is also summarised in *Steyn et al. [2020]*.
 Two scenarios are shown: One with the spacecraft positions set to their actual position for the event, and a second where the magnetic field footpoint locations of each spacecraft is used.
 We suspect Droge et al. used the footpoint locations in their simulations to account for different solar wind speeds, and hence, different magnetic connectivity between the spacecraft and source when a longitudinally average solar wind speed is used.

 ## Quick convergence study